auto-deprecator/auto-deprecator/README.rst

 For example, a function called `old_hello_world` should be deprecated in the version 2.0.0, while the current version of the library is 1.0.0.

-Add a decorator `deprecate` above the function like the below can manage to follow the mentioned cycle.
+Add a decorator `deprecate` above the function like the below can manage the mentioned deprecation cycle.

 .. code-block:: python